 Faye has been trained to teach this 12-week specialised yoga programme for Healthy Lower Backs.
 The exercises are all gentle, safe and effective.
 They are in fact an ideal foundation for newcomers to yoga, even if you only have occasional back pain, as you will learn the basics of most aspects of yoga and you will be taught how to practise simple yoga at home.
 In addition, owing to its focus on pelvic realignment, postural correction, gentle stretching, strengthening and relaxation, most of the classes are recommended to postnatal women.

 Yoga for Healthy Lower Backs

-Professional standards of quality-assured care, support and advice is offered by Institute registered teachers providing this specific ‘best practice’ back-care yoga course.
+Professional standards of quality-assured care, support and advice is offered by YHLB registered teachers, such as Faye Koe, providing this specific ‘best practice’ back-care yoga course.
 The Yoga for Healthy Lower Backs Course trains high quality, already-trained and experienced yoga teachers from different schools and methods of yoga in how to deliver the ‘Yoga for Healthy Lower Backs’ programme.
 The programme is accredited nationally by the yoga governing body for Sport England and Sports & Recreation Alliance, British Wheel of Yoga, as a Recognised Centre of Excellence for Training and Standards and is also a member organisation of the British Council for Yoga Therapy.
 The YHLB Register of Teachers can be viewed on yogaforbacks.co.uk

-Please also visit yogaforbacks.co.uk for more information about this exciting groundbreaking clinical trial and evidence-based specialised yoga programme.
-The Relaxations CD is also suitable as a stand-alone educational resource to reduce and ease tension and stress.
+Please also visit yogaforbacks.co.uk for more information about this exciting ground breaking clinical trial and evidence-based specialised yoga programme.

-Please note, if you attend a 12-week course, the CD and the book will be provided as part of the course.
+Please note, if you attend a 12-week course, a relaxation CD and the YHLB book will be provided as part of the course.